vladimirtudor22/QA_Selenium/readme.md

 **Note**: This project was created and tested on macOS.

 Feel free to reach out if you have any questions or need further assistance! 🚀 Happy coding and best of luck with your project! ✨

-## Test Scenarios

-### Shopping Cart Functionality

-- Verify that a product can be added to the cart.
-- Confirm that the quantity of a product can be modified.
-- Ensure that a product can be removed from the cart.

-### Category-based Search

-- Verify the ability to open the category menu.
-- Select a category and a subcategory.
-- Confirm the existence of a product within the chosen category.
-  > [!NOTE]
-  > Highlights information that users should take into account, even when skimming.

-### Product Variant Selection

-- Choose a phone case for its various options, particularly different colors.
-- Verify the selection of all available color options.

-### Search Bar Functionality

-- Input "Forza Horizon 5" into the search field.
-- Confirm the appearance of a relevant result, specifically the game "Forza Horizon 5".

-### Placing an Order

-- Select a product and click on the "Buy Now" button.
-- Upon clicking, redirect to the login page.
-- Press "Create an Account" and complete the form.
-- Refrain from pressing the button to avoid creating an account on the platform.

-These functionalities were chosen to comprehensively cover various aspects of the Amazon.com platform while ensuring non-intrusive testing.

-> [!NOTE]
->
-> ## Comprehensive Test Scenario
->
-> To effectively test this functionality, we have devised the following comprehensive scenario:
->
-> 1.  **Product Selection and Initiation of Purchase**
->
-> - Select a product and click on the "Buy Now" button.
->
-> 2.  **Login Screen Activation and Account Creation**
->
-> - The login screen is triggered, click on "Create an Account".
->
-> 3.  **Form Completion and Registration**
->
-> - Complete the required form and click on the register button.
->
-> 4.  **Account Creation and Provision of Details**
->
-> - An account is successfully created, enabling the addition of shipping and billing information.
->
-> 5.  **Order Placement**
->
-> - Proceed to place the order.
->
-> > However, it's important to note that this scenario can not be executed seamlessly.
-After clicking the create button, there is an additional step requiring the resolution of a captcha code.

 ## Application Features